frederic-perez/AmE-dictionary/data/dictionary.md

 __Sam Browne belt__
 __Samaritan__
 __same old, same old__ _n_ :three: A familiar, uninteresting, or tedious situation, activity, narrative, or set of facts.
+__samey__ _adj_ /seɪmi/ If you describe a set of things as samey, you mean that they are all very similar, and it would be more interesting if they were different from each other. _He has written a batch of very samey tunes._
 __samosas__
 __samovar__ _n_
 __sanctuary<sup>1</sup>__ _n_